Serey Dié: Return to Sion

 On 26 May 2020 it was confirmed, that Serey Dié had returned to the side where he started his European career seven years earlier, FC Sion.
 Serey Dié signed a two-year deal.
 During the 2021–22 Super League season Serey Dié quietly and secretly resigned from his active football career, as can be seen from the transfer overview of the Swiss Football League.

 International career

 He represented Ivory Coast on 50 occasions between 2013 and 2019, scoring 2 goals.

 Personal life

 At the 2014 FIFA World Cup, during Ivory Coast's match against Colombia, Dié was shown crying during the national anthem before the match.
 Despite rumors of his emotional feelings were for his father's death, this was inaccurate; Dié himself claimed that he did think about his father (who died in 2004), but that the emotion came from the intensity and excitement he felt while representing his national team.

+Coaching career

+After his retirement, Dié was hired as a youth coach at FC Bramois in September 2022.